 2.87.
 A disjointed approach between the two local authority areas should be avoided wherever possible.
-Given that Special Landscape Areas are now a somewhat outdated concept the Respondent considers, in the interests of consistency across the plan area, that Special Landscape Areas should be discarded (rather than seek to establish such areas across the whole of South Warwickshire).
+Given that Special Landscape Areas are now a somewhat outdated concept the Respondent considers, in the interests of consistency across the plan area,

 Q-B4: Please select the option which is most appropriate for South Warwickshire